-Ramsey began his portion of the teaching with some simple rules of investing, all prefaced on his belief that there is no point of doing everything else he teaches (including getting out of debt) unless the later goal is to use income to work toward building wealth.
+Ramsey began his portion of the teaching with some simple rules of investing, all prefaced on his belief that there is no point in doing everything else he teaches (including getting out of debt) unless the later goal is to use the income to work toward building wealth.

 He talked about reaching the pinnacle point when your nest egg makes more money for you than what you earn from work.

 He shared the concepts of simplicity in making investments (if you don’t understand a financial product well enough to be able to explain it to a room full of seventh graders, you should not be buying it), diversification (as grandma says, don’t put all of your eggs in one basket) and the correlations between risk and return and liquidity and return.

 Spending a majority of the evening on managed stock and bond portfolios, he outlined his strategy and guidelines for investing, including definitions and explanations, as well as how to judge things as potential investments and how to diversify the purchase of these investments.

 While most of the discussion was on basic investing strategies, he did take the time to explain various tax-deferred investments and how they work.